paulhamsh/Spark-Parser/README.md

 Tested on little-endian machines only so far ```print(sys.byteorder)``` .

-Will now send a full preset to the Spark - some bugs but works for quite a few presets (just not Spooky Melody yet)
+Will now send all stock app presets to the Spark and all other commands - at last, no known bugs!